priyanshumishra610/Leocore-OS/README.md

 # LeoCore OS

 **LeoCore OS** is a futuristic, AI-native operating system designed to redefine how humans interact with technology.
 It integrates advanced artificial intelligence at the core, enabling self-healing, adaptive, and predictive behavior across all layers of the OS.
 LeoCore OS is modular, secure, privacy-first, and future-ready, making it a step ahead of traditional operating systems like Linux, Windows, and macOS.
 ---

+## Phase 1

+Phase 1 delivers a minimal, GRUB-bootable kernel (C with future Rust modules), skeletons for AI and UI engines, scripts to build and run via QEMU, and docs outlining the vision and roadmap.

+---